vives-iot-devices-2021/challenge-iot-devices-serial-sensor/README.md

 * Sinus generator
 * PWM or PPM wave value generator

-Output the data in a self-chosen format.
+Output the data in a self-chosen format on:

+* using `printf` on the default serial port for debugging
+* on a `BufferedSerial` instance connected to one of the other serial ports

 Document your sensor in a `datasheet.md` file in this repository.